acceleratescience/ai-core-concepts/docs/data.md

 **Diversity** you also need diversity in your data as well as quantity.
 More data that has the same information in won't really improve your model

 **Starting point** starting from scratch usually requires more data than if you're finetuning an already existing model.

+How much data relates to dimension of data too.. need more data for higher dimensional...

 ## Data issues